HubReb/mmt_foil_exp/results.md

     * feu (fire): yellow to red hotspot to the left of the woman's feet on the children on the background
 * 4
-    * textual attention: an boy is mapped; is not; folding is mapped to est en and less so to faire (folding -> is in the process of doing)
+    * textual attention: a boy is mapped; is not; folding is mapped to est en and less so to faire (folding -> is in the process of doing)
     * un has blue spot on the right side of the boy (nothing there) and dark blue on the man